noursandid/SundeedSharedElement/README.md

 ----
 ### Manually

-You can easily download the project and copy the files into your own project and voilà you have it ready to use
+You can easily download the project and copy the files in Library/PresentationController folder into your own project and voilà you have it ready to use

 # Documentation